Cardiff man gets go-ahead to bring first UK legal challenge to police use of facial recognition technology on the streets

 AFR technology scans the faces of all passers-by in real-time.
 The software measures their biometric facial characteristics, creating unique facial maps in the form of numerical codes.
 These codes are then compared to those of other images on bespoke databases.

 Three UK police forces have used AFR technology in public spaces since June 2015 – South Wales, the Metropolitan Police and Leicestershire Police.
 South Wales has been at the forefront of its deployment, using the technology in public spaces at least 20 times.

 Ed’s face has likely been mapped and his image stored at least twice.
-He believes he was scanned as a passer-by on a busy shopping street in Cardiff in the days before Christmas, and then again while peacefully protesting outside the Cardiff Arms Fair in March 2018.
+He believes he was scanned as a passer-by on a busy shopping street in Cardiff in the days before Christmas, and then again while protesting outside the Cardiff Arms Fair in March 2018.

-South Wales Police has admitted it has used AFR technology to target petty criminals, such as ticket touts and pickpockets outside football matches, but they have also used it on peaceful protesters.
+South Wales Police has admitted it has used AFR technology to target petty criminals, such as ticket touts and pickpockets outside football matches, but they have also used it on protesters.

 On 27 March 2018, the police used AFR technology at a protest outside the Defence, Procurement, Research, Technology and Exportability Exhibition – the ‘Cardiff Arms Fair’.
 Ed attended the protest and he believes he, like many others there, was scanned by the AFR camera opposite the fair’s main entrance.

 Protestors were not aware that facial recognition would be deployed and the police did not provide any information at the time of the event.